 Pre-Owned Stairlift Cost

 We offer a limited selection of pre-owned stairlifts that we have bought back from our previous customers.
-We only buy back stairlifts that we sold and installed ourselves within the last three years and pass a rigorous inspection by our technicians.
+We only buy back stairlifts that we sold and installed ourselves within the last year and pass a rigorous inspection by our technicians.
 When we buy back the used stairlifts, we hold onto them in our warehouse until we have a client that needs a stairlift but cannot afford one full price.
 If we have a used stairlift that fits their staircase, we will sell them the used stairlift at a discounted price.
 This does tend to be a somewhat limited option as we only carry a few used stairlifts at a time, but for those who need them, our used stairlifts can be a great option.
 The overall price can vary depending on the brand, model, and type, but average savings can range from $500 to $1,500 off the cost of a new stairlift.

 We never want finances to prevent someone from receiving equipment that could improve their quality of life so we’ve made financing available for stairlifts through our partnership with LightStream.
 LightStream offers low-interest loans for installations of stairlifts, home elevators, wheelchair lifts, and other home improvement projects to people all over the country.